AlexanderEkdahl/bokhyllan.lu/README.md

 * Automatically fetch name and phonenumber
 * Propose prices
 * Tydligare hur man lägger in böcker - Catta
+* Complete your profile - When adding an item.
+2 additional fields are added.
+When creating an order you get redirected to that page.

 ##Getting started